ReynaldoBelfortUPRM/music-socialnet-repo/docs/Schema.md

 	  date_time timestamp without time zone,
 	  CONSTRAINT post_pkey PRIMARY KEY (post_id),
 	  CONSTRAINT post_user_id_fkey FOREIGN KEY (user_id)
 	      REFERENCES uuser (user_id) MATCH SIMPLE
 	      ON UPDATE NO ACTION ON DELETE NO ACTION
 	)
 	WITH (
 	  OIDS=FALSE
 	);
-	ALTER TABLE post
+	ALTER TABLE post_user
 	  OWNER TO nhtxclclofbeab;

-post_like
+post_user_like

-	CREATE TABLE post_like
+	CREATE TABLE post_user_like
 	(
 	  post_id integer NOT NULL,
 	  liked_by_id integer NOT NULL,
 	  CONSTRAINT post_like_pkey PRIMARY KEY (post_id, liked_by_id),
 	  CONSTRAINT post_like_liked_by_id_fkey FOREIGN KEY (liked_by_id)
 	      REFERENCES uuser (user_id) MATCH SIMPLE
 	      ON UPDATE NO ACTION ON DELETE NO ACTION
 	)
 	WITH (
 	  OIDS=FALSE
 	);
-	ALTER TABLE post_like
+	ALTER TABLE post_user_like
 	  OWNER TO nhtxclclofbeab;